 Best tips and advice

-- Fly in and out of different cities (many airlines have non-stop flights from North America)
+- Arrive and depart from different cities (many airlines have non-stop flights from North America)

 - Stick with one region if you prefer a relaxed and slower pace (such as Cartagena & the Caribbean Coast)

 - Split your week in half by visiting two of Colombia’s main regions